The medical community does not recognize adrenal fatigue as a real condition – but if you suffer from it, you may beg to differ.

 All that said, these symptoms are non-specific and could be attributed to any number of other ailments.
 In fact, adrenal fatigue could itself be a symptom of fibromyalgia or depression.
 If you experience any of these symptoms, then you should see your doctor.

 More readily explained and easier to diagnose is a condition called adrenal insufficiency.
 This malady is caused by insufficient production of hormones, which are normally released in response to stress in order to lessen the impact of stress on your body.
-If you aren’t getting enough, stress will wear you down and cause physical illness.
+If you aren’t getting enough of these hormones, stress will wear you down and cause physical illness.
 Simple blood tests and stimulation testing can reveal any decrease in the level of adrenal hormones.

 You are not alone.
 Adrenal fatigue affects 80% of Americans just like you at some time in their lives – especially folks 40 years and older.

 Two of the major hormones that help reduce stress and its impact on your body are adrenalin and epinephrine.
-They are responsible for elevated blood pressure and blood sugar to give you the energy you need in a fight-or-flight scenario.
-When your adrenal glands are on the run and resources deplete, you become unable to handle stress and everyday life in general.
+In a fight or flight scenario, these two hormones increase blood pressure and blood sugar to give you energy for coping with that stressful situation.
+When your adrenal glands malfunction and resources deplete, you become unable to handle stress and everyday life in general.

 Of course, it is natural for hormone production to decrease with age, but if you are under regular stress, it can decrease much faster than normal.
 One hormone in particular will be especially missed when its production declines…